ryan-mcclue/unsw/anat2521/week4-living-primates-and-comparative-anatomy.md

 competition for mates is high for males, so want to reproduce as much as possible to pass on their genes, i.e. have a higher reproductive fitness
 (infanticidal is an example of this, as killing children allows the mother to care your children)

-most mammals are k-selected, i.e. produce a small number of offspring, but invest large amounts of effort into it (as oppose to r-selected like fish)
+k-selected, i.e. produce a small number of offspring (primates single offspring), but invest large amounts of effort into it (as oppose to r-selected like fish) therefore, mammals suited for stable environments

 the lack of sexual dimorphism is a good indicator of long-term monogamous bonds